USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/unix/index.md

 <div class="usa-accordion">

-{% include accordion title="If you do not see your home directory" class="warning" icon="true" controls="homedirectory-1" %}
+{% include accordion title="If you do not see your home directory" class="warning" icon=true controls="homedirectory-1" %}
 <div id="homedirectory-1" class="accordion_content" hidden markdown="1">

 If you do not see your home directory, you will need to navigate to it for this tutorial.